Home > 8 Series > DIY Procedures > Bluetooth Integration

 • VIDEO: Multifunction Steering Wheel Retrofit - Phone

 Source the Parrot system from either eBay or Amazon.
-The "Connects2" steering wheel adaptor is sold by British vendor Dynamic Sounds (also on eBay).
-Standard steering wheel adaptors (and full kits including the Parrot system) are sold by U.S. vendor Quick Connect.
+Radio harness adaptors (and full kits including the Parrot system) are sold by U.S. vendor Quick Connect.
+For multifunction wheels, the "Connects2" steering wheel adaptor is sold by British vendor Dynamic Sounds (also on eBay).

 NOTE: